leontristain/modnotes/windhelm/guidelines.md

 Second, the bathhouse addon is now usable without the apartment addon contents.
 This means it's now possible to choose a different addon for the apartment, and _still_ have my bathhouse.
 This is good flexibility to have.
 Without being coupled together with the apartment, the bathhouse is now easier to depend on by other addons, and the user has more choices.

+### Please remember to add signs to the Windhelm Worldspace to match your content

+This is just a reminder for something that I think is easy to forget.

+If you turned one of the buildings into a shop, you should also add a sign for it in the Windhelm worldspace just outside the door.
+This should be the responsibility of the addon because the sign should reflect what the addon turned the building into, which can easily differ from addon to addon.

+The placement of the sign object should be purely additive, and shouldn't touch any navmesh or exterior doors, so it should be perfectly fine to do so.

 ## When Working On Interior Cells

 ### Please use an existing interior cell stub whenever possible